manubot/rootstock/README.md

 ### Local execution

-The easiest way to use Manubot is to use [continuous integration](#continuous-integration) to rebuild the manuscript when the content changes.
+The easiest way to run Manubot is to use [continuous integration](#continuous-integration) to rebuild the manuscript when the content changes.
 If you want to build a Manubot manuscript locally, install the [conda](https://conda.io) environment as described in [`build`](build).
 Then, you can build the manuscript on POSIX systems by running the following commands from this root directory.